Karunabist/learning/README.md

 - [X] [My note on application fee waiver email template](https://github.com/MadanBaduwal/phd-career/blob/main/application_fee_waiver.md)

+## Check funding aviable at universities
+You can check funding by visiting professors personal website or by sending email to program director.

 ## Write cold email to professors

 Start writting emails to professors about your research.